 Residents in the early 20th century had ample resources to buy up large tracts of land and eventually the "New Vernon Neighborhood Restrictive Agreement" was created as an early form of zoning even though it was entirely privately enacted.
 These zoning laws stated that there shall be no trade, manufacture, or business of any kind on properties included in this agreement unless properly changed by new covenants.
 Mutual zoning largely limited development to low-density residential development and because of this agreement, very little has changed in Harding Township over the last 70 years.

 Harding Township's "estate era" refers to a suburban development time between 1840 and 1940.
 This is where prominent families of American industrialists first moved to the township having made fortunes in the industrial development of the country.
 These residents pledge to restrict commercial usage and division of property until 1965 and set a minimum lot size of just 3 acres, although there was actual verbal understanding that 10 acres could be the minimum.
-Regardless, Harding Township includes many historical surviving estates and rule landscapes preserved through the efforts of the locals.
+Regardless, Harding Township includes many historical surviving estates and rural landscapes preserved through the efforts of the locals.

 Harding Township Today

-Today, Harding Township is home to industrialists, politicians, and Fortune 500 executives, and some families have been in Harding Township for generations preserving the historic and bucolic nature of this landmark community.
+Today, Harding Township is home to industrialists, politicians, and Fortune 500 executives, although some families have been in Harding Township for generations preserving the historic and bucolic nature of this landmark community.
 You'll find gorgeous historic Victorians, colonial homes, massive estates, and primarily single-family properties spread out throughout its nearly 21 mi.².

 Although Harding Township is primarily residential, there are several fun things to do, see, and explore in Harding Township.
 The Great Swamp National Wildlife Refuge is just one of the many iconic landmarks in Harding Township.
 Sitting on the border between Harding and Chatham Township, this unique preserve features over 7600 acres of various habitats and arresting and feeding area for more than 244 species of birds, fox, deer, muskrats, turtles, fish, and frogs.